troplr/Photo-Gallery/README.md

 ## Requirements
 Since the application is using Laravel PHP framework, same Server Requirements applies here as any other Laravel application.
 However i have best experience using [MAMP](https://www.mamp.info/en/) to setup a fast and easy-to-use local server.

+**NOTE!** Laravel uses **public** directory as the root to whole project while setting it up using your local server.

+## Installation
+After pulling the project into your local machine, open the porject folder within terminal and enter the following commands:
+- **composer install**  (takes few mins to install all dependencies)
+- **php artisan storage:link** (creating soft link to serve storge directory)

 ## Configuration
 You are able to use your own **Unsplash API Key** configuring **.env** file. however my API credentials are already set to use for 50 Free Requests/hr.